Jaclyn Childers Klinefelter XXY Story

 Creating life is an incredibly intricate and personal thing.
-Before you even know the gender of your baby, you are likely feeling so bonded and attached to the soul growing inside of your body.
-That is exactly how I felt.
-I assumed, like most people probably do, that my baby was flawless.
+Before knowing the gender of your baby, you feel bonded to the soul growing inside of your body.
+That is how I felt.
+I assumed like most people probably do, that my baby was flawless.

-This was my first glimpse into what it is like to be a parent to a “different” child.
-My heart instantly broke for all of the special needs parents who have been fighting for their children’s well-being since the womb.
-And it broke even more for the parents who may have been wrongly convinced that their babies were not worth living.
+Hearing this was my first glimpse into what it is like to be a “different” child-parent.
+My heart instantly broke for special needs parents who have been fighting for their children’s well-being since the womb.
+And it hurt even more for the parents who have been wrongly convinced that their babies were not worth living.

 As we moved forward and started doing very light research, we informed some of our family and friends.
-We were thankful that it appeared Klinefelter XXY was not a threat to his health, but in the same realm, that creates room for people to be dismissive about his condition.
-What a strange dichotomy to suddenly be thrust into.
+We were thankful that it appeared XXY was not a threat to his health, but in the same realm, that creates room for people to be dismissive about his condition.
+It was a bizarre dichotomy to be thrust into suddenly.

-As the months passed, we became more positive about the diagnosis.
+As the months passed, we became more optimistic about the diagnosis.
 One of the main reasons was truly Living with XXY.
 My mother-in-law found a video made by Ryan on Youtube and shared it with us.
-It was so refreshing to find someone so seemingly “normal” who was living with this condition.
-Everything, before we found Living with XXY on the internet, had been pretty doom and gloom, lists of serious challenges and obstacles.
+It was so refreshing to see someone so seemingly “normal” who was living with this condition.

-The night he was born, I didn’t even think about Klinefelter XXY.
-All I could do was stare at my perfect boy – however, he was born, this is how he was meant to be.
+The night he was born, I didn’t even think about XXY.
+All I could do was stare at my perfect boy – however, he was born.
 Seeing him alive, in the flesh, alert and healthy made most of our fears dissipate.
-We got a diagnosis confirmation shortly after his birth with the cord blood testing and although we still have concerns for his future, our approach has changed.
+We got a diagnosis confirmation shortly after his birth with the cord blood testing, and although we still have concerns for his future, our approach has changed.

-We are still very new parents and we haven’t had to confront many of the symptoms of Klinefelter XXY, but with the support of other Klinefelter XXY families, I feel much more confident.
-I can be positive, proactive, and teach my son to honor his differences instead of hiding them.
+We are still very new parents, and we haven’t had to confront many of the symptoms of XXY, but with the support of other XXY families, I feel much more confident.
+I can be positive, proactive and teach my son to honor his differences instead of hiding them.